 Where did the story come from?

-It was published in the peer-reviewed journal Cancer Epidemiology, Biomarkers and Prevention.
+The study was published in the peer-reviewed science journal Applied Microbiology.

 What kind of research was this?